-In FY2020, the Agency's operating loss was \$515,655 reflecting the Agency's operational decision not to fund deprecation on the Glenview Transfer Station.
+In FY2021, the Agency's operating loss was \$419,219 reflecting the Agency's operational decision not to fund deprecation on the Glenview Transfer Station and the contributed capital for the dust and odor control system and the replacement interior lighting.
 The bulk of the Agency's expenses is paid to Groot Industries ("Groot") for their operation and maintenance of the GTS and is based on actual deliveries by Members.
-In FY2020, the Agency saw a slight decrease in total waste deliveries to the GTS by members of 754 tons or (0.3%) to a total of 252,100 tons of waste.
-Waste deliveries from commercial customers also saw a decrease of 4,972 tons or 4.7% to a total of 100,328 tons of waste.
-The Agency was not exempt from the effects of the Covid-19 Pandemic and the decrease in commercial waste came predominately in March and April 2020 while the State was under a stay at home order.
+In FY2021, the Agency saw a significant increase in total waste deliveries to the GTS by members, resulting form the stay at home order for the pandemic, of 17,164 tons or 6.8% to a total of 269,264 tons of waste.
+This increase in Member deliveries resulted in a FY2021 True-up of \$643,587 owed to the Agency.
+Waste deliveries from commercial customers also saw a decrease of 3,780 tons or 3.76% to a total of 96,547 tons of waste.